SpeekeR99/ZS24_ANLP_Zappe/cv02/README.md

 For example for `wanted_vocab_size = 20000` I personally put &lt;UNK&gt; and &lt;PAD&gt; on index 19998 and 19999, but I am not saying that the other solution, where &lt;PAD&gt; and &lt;UNK&gt; would be on 20000 and 20001 is wrong.
 I just don't know which is the correct one.

-UPDATE: For whatever reason, the function took really long time, but when I swapped one list for a dictionary, it is unbelievably faster.

-Big "WHAT" moment for Python.

 ![#000800](https://placehold.co/15x15/008000/008000.png) `Answer end`

 3. **Implement SentenceVectorizer** This module takes text as an input